torik42/YaLafi/README.md

   maths parts
 - option `--language lang`:<br>
   language code as expected by LT, default: 'en-GB';
-  first two letters are passed to yalafi.tex2txt()
+  first two letters are passed to yalafi.tex2txt(), which uses 'en' in case of unknown language
-- option `--t2t-lang lang`:<br>
-  overwrite option for yalafi.tex2txt() from --language
 - option `--encoding ienc`:<br>
   encoding for LaTeX input and files from options --define and --replace;
   default is UTF-8